 Meta Platforms (FB) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the social media company had lost 14.63% over the past month.
-This has lagged the Computer and Technology sector's loss of 4.07% and the S&P 500's loss of 2.43% in that time.
+Coming into today, shares of the social media company had lost 14.44% in the past month.
+In that same time, the Computer and Technology sector lost 9.41%, while the S&P 500 lost 6.57%.

 Meta Platforms will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $2.70, down 18.18% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $28.45 billion, up 8.69% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $28.45 billion, up 8.69% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Meta Platforms.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for Meta Platforms.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 8.61% lower.
-Meta Platforms is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.17% lower within the past month.
+Meta Platforms is holding a Zacks Rank of #3 (Hold) right now.

 Click to get this free report